 Yes, the UK Government has confirmed an introduction of Phase 4.
 It is expected that with this, the Government will change the ESOS balance sheet and turnover threshold to align with Streamlined Energy and Carbon Reporting (SECR) and therefore bring more organisations into scope.

 The new Phase will also have a focus on energy efficiency and net zero, as well as emissions reduction trajectories and information to help organisation put together a net zero plan or help them meet their existing plans.
-The compliance year for ESOS Phase 4 will run in 2027.

 Our team of CIBSE Accredited Low Carbon Assessors, Low Carbon Consultants and ESOS Lead Assessors can help you make the most of the ESOS energy scheme.
 They gained valuable insights during ESOS Phase 1 and 2 in supporting clients through the Environment Agency audit, which will benefit businesses in the ESOS Phase 3 compliance process.